The Summit of the Gods (film): Plot

 In 1924, British mountaineers George Mallory and Andrew Irvine attempted to climb Mount Everest and were never seen again.
 Seventy years later, Makoto Fukamachi, a young Japanese reporter, encounters a mysterious mountain climber named Habu Joji, in whose hands Fukamachi thinks he sees Mallory's camera, which might reveal if Mallory and his companion really were the first to climb Everest.

 Fukamachi tries to find more information on Habu, researching Habu's past climbs and interviewing former acquaintances.
 He learns of Habu's tendency to climb solo, which intensified after the accidental death of a young mentee who insisted on climbing with Habu.
 Fukamachi becomes more obsessed with finding Habu and begins fitness training in preparation for mountaineering.
 His fixation culminates in a trip to Nepal in search of Habu.
 Fukumachi eventually finds him at a hut near Mount Everest where Habu initially pushes him away.
-Habu eventually gives in to the photographer's request to document Habu's record attempt—a solo climb of Everest's southwestern face in the harsh winter season.
+Habu eventually gives in to the photographer's request to document Habu's record attempt—a solo climb of Everest's southeastern face in the harsh winter season.
 Fukamachi agrees to the solo climb rules which prohibit him from speaking to or assisting Habu during the climb, and vice versa.

 The pair set out for the climb, with Fukamachi following Habu.
 However, a storm causes Fukamachi to fall behind, overwhelmed by pain and exhaustion.
 Habu doubles back to save him, consequently forfeiting his solo climb attempt.
 Fukamachi recovers and returns to the base without Habu, who carries on with his journey.
 Habu reaches the summit.
 After days of waiting with no sign of Habu, Fukamachi returns to Japan from the base carrying Mallory's camera and a letter, both passed along from Habu via his sherpa.
 Habu writes that if Fukamachi is reading the letter, Habu died after continuing his attempt to reach the summit, and he did so with no regrets.

 In the end, Fukamachi develops the camera film.
 Having learned why Habu and other mountaineers keep going back to mountaineering despite the dangers, he eventually returns to summit Everest, just like Habu.